yolesGithub/laravelyole/README.md

 </p>

 ## Framework Programming Class Updates
-03/09/2025: Installed Laravel and Herd.
+03/09/2025_22.38.28: Installed Laravel and Herd.
 Followed the tutorial from the classroom.
+10/09/2525_09.11.49: Followed through Net Ninjas Youtube playlist until video 3.

 ## About Laravel